lemonmade/quilt/documentation/deploy/cloudflare.md

 });
 ```

-This plugin will make sure your server build output is compatible with Cloudflare worker’s lightweight JavaScript environment.
+This plugin will make sure your server build output is compatible with Cloudflare Workers’ lightweight JavaScript environment.

 Quilt apps and services default to using [`@quilted/request-router` for writing backend code](../features/request-routing.md).
 This library is small, so it works well in Cloudflare Workers.
 However, you can use Quilt just to do the build of your app or service, and use [Cloudflare’s native module-based APIs](https://developers.cloudflare.com/workers/runtime-apis/fetch-event/#syntax-module-worker).
 You might want to do this if your worker doesn’t need the routing utilities provided by `@quilted/request-router`, or you want to make use of non-HTTP APIs available in Cloudflare, like [scheduled events](https://developers.cloudflare.com/workers/runtime-apis/scheduled-event/) or [Cloudflare Queues](https://developers.cloudflare.com/queues/javascript-apis/#consumer).